 The National Drought Mitigation Center built on the earlier successes of the International Drought Information Center.

-Dr. Donald A. Wilhite was director and founder of both the NDMC and the IDIC.
-He is now director of the School of Natural Resources at the University of Nebraska-Lincoln.
+Dr. Donald A. Wilhite was director and founder of both the NDMC and the IDIC and was the former director of the School of Natural Resources at the University of Nebraska-Lincoln.
+He retired in June 2016.